 - The time it takes to access information in long-term memory is thought to be 200 milliseconds or .200 second.

-- When information is transformed and “written” to long-term memory it is known as encoding.
+- Encoding is the process of transforming information to store it in long-term memory.
 There are varied strategies that instructional designers and learners can use to improve encoding.
 See the Strategies below.

 - Information in long-term memory is most likely stored in network-type structures called schemas.
 Schemas are an efficient way to organize interrelated concepts in a meaningful way.

 - When we learn or experience something new and connect it with previously stored information, the process is known as assimilation.